“There is a love that will break ribs getting to your heart.”

 When a man has nothing left to say, the ghost in him takes over.

-Speaks through the hole in his mask, as if he is alive.
+The ghost speaks through the hole in the mask, as if he is alive.

 The ghost says

 “The blind running with coyotes through fir trees can clearly see

 what those with eyes cannot.